-The meeting will be held at ExCeL London, One Western Gateway, Royal Victoria Dock, London E16 1XL, United Kingdom, on Wednesday 17 May 2017.
+The meeting will be held at Manchester Central Convention Complex, Windmill Street, Manchester M2 3GX, United Kingdom, on Monday 21 May 2018.

 The meeting will start at 11.30am so please allow plenty of time to travel.
 The doors will open at 10am.
+Please enter via the Charter Foyer entrance.
+A map of the venue is shown on page 21.